PofE 024: Warning! Following Benjamin Franklin's Productivity Secrets Will Increase Your Effectiveness!

 * Franklin had an illegitimate son named William (the mother is unknown).
 He was 24 when he confessed he had a son.
 His relationship with William fell a part because William sided with the Loyalist.
 William later became the last Loyalist Governor of New Jersey.
 After the American Revolution, he went to England and never returned.

 * William’s illegitimate son, William Temple Franklin, went to live with his grandfather in Philadelphia.
 He was secretary to his grandpa when he went to Paris during the Revolutionary War.

-* 1733 – Franklin started publishing the Poor Richard’s Almanack with the pseudonym Richard Saunders.
+* 1733 – Franklin started publishing the Poor Richard’s Almanac with the pseudonym Richard Saunders.

-* Sold ten thousand copies of the Almanack each year (which would be 3 million copies today).
+* Sold ten thousand copies of the Almanac each year (which would be 3 million copies today).

-* After the Almanack, Franklin wrote Father Abraham’s Sermon (The Way to Wealth).
+* After the Almanac, Franklin wrote Father Abraham’s Sermon (The Way to Wealth).

 * His autobiography started in 1771 but wasn’t finished till after his death.

 * Franklin was a great inventor.
 He made the lightning rod, glass harmonica, bifocal glasses, and other great inventions.
 None of his inventions were patented.
 He wanted to make sure his creations were being used for the good of all people.

 * He also created the method of paying forward.

 * Thomas Malthus credited Franklin for discovering his rule of growth population.